-Boris Johnson launches six-point plan to defeat Putin in Ukraine - follow live
+UK deputy PM rules out Ukraine no-fly zone - follow live

 Follow the latest news from Westminster and beyond

+Dominic Raab, the UK deputy prime minister, has ruled out imposing a no-fly zone over Ukraine during the Russian attack, saying this would lead to a “massive escalation”.

+Echoing the words of Boris Johnson, he said Vladimir Putin “must fail” - but warned this may take time.

-Boris Johnson has put forward a six-point plan for the international community to support Ukraine during the Russian invasion, as he said Vladimir Putin “must fail and be seen to fail”.
+Also on Sunday, the PM put forward a six-point plan for the international community to support Ukraine during the Russian invasion.

-The key points include maximising economic pressure on the invading country, doing more to help Ukraine to defend itself and preventing a “creeping normalisation” of what Russia is doing to its neighbour.
+This included maximising economic pressure on the invading country and doing more to help Ukraine to defend itself and preventing a “creeping normalisation” of what Russia is doing to its neighbour.

-“We cannot allow the Kremlin to bite off chunks of an independent country and inflict immense human suffering and then creep back into the fold,” the British prime minister wrote in the New York Times.
+“We cannot allow the Kremlin to bite off chunks of an independent country and inflict immense human suffering and then creep back into the fold,” Mr Johnson wrote in the New York Times.

 Meanwhile, the UK defence secretary Ben Wallace has warned the Russia leader to neither “test” nor “underestimate” the UK.